-I also recommend getting the book: Traveler’s Guide to Camping Mexico’s Baja: Explore Baja and Puerto Peñasco with Your RV or Tent.
+I also recommend getting the book (always check to make sure you are getting the most current one): Traveler’s Guide to Camping Mexico’s Baja: Explore Baja and Puerto Peñasco with Your RV or Tent.
 It has lots of great info about camping in Baja California plus some great travel tips.
 Knowing what the camping options are when you head into a city gives you peace of mind on your trip!

 Table of Contents